Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 This benchmark is based on <http://incise.org/hash-table-benchmarks.html> with a few modifications:

-* Removed glib, python and ruby hash maps
+* The glib, python and ruby hash maps were removed
-* Add the hopscotch_map hash map (which is the one we want to test in the end)
+* The hopscotch_map hash map was added (which is the one we want to test in the end)
-* Use std::string as key instead of const char * for the string tests
+* We now use std::string as key instead of const char * for the string tests
 * The strings used as keys have now a minimal size of 50 instead of being simple numbers which have been stringified
-* Add some read and iteration tests
+* Some read and iteration tests were added
-* On random tests, make sure all keys appear only once during the tests
+* On random tests, we make sure all keys appear only once during the tests
-* Use std::hash<T> as hash function for all maps
+* We use std::hash\<T\> as hash function for all maps

 The fork of the benchmark can be found on [GitHub](https://github.com/Tessil/hash-table-shootout).
 As well as the [raw results]({{ site.url }}/other/hopscotch_map_benchmark_raw_results.csv) of the charts.

-The benchmark was compiled with GCC 6.1 and run on Linux with an Intel i5-5200u and 8Go of RAM.
+The benchmark was compiled with GCC 6.1 and ran on Linux with an Intel i5-5200u and 8Go of RAM.

 <h2>Benchmark</h2>